|

 away.

-in the morning, take out about half a cup of your stash the night before
+for pancakes in the morning, take out about half a cup of your stash

 and add as much flour and water as you want, usually in equal proportions,